lendi-au/StackJanitor/README.md

    Follow [this guide](https://serverless.com/framework/docs/providers/aws/guide/credentials/) to setup AWS credentials for serverless.

-5. Deploy StackJanitor by running `sls deploy`
+5. Deploy StackJanitor by running `serverless deploy`
 6. Put a tag in CloudFormation stack `stackjanitor = "enabled"` to enable monitoring.

 ## Configuration

-Set up default expiration period (TTL) in `serverless.yml` custom vars.
+### Pre-Requisites

+You will need to have CloudTrail running in your account as CloudTrail events trigger Lambda functions.

+### Options

+The app comes pre-configured with most things it needs.
+By default it sets the expiry time on a stack to 7 days.
+You can override this using the `DEFAULT_EXPIRATION_PERIOD` custom variable found in the `serverless.yml`

-## Setting up the Git Webhook
+## Webhook Support

-Tag your CloudFormation Stack,
+If you don't want to wait 7 days for your stack to be deleted, you can trigger a deletion event using a GitHub or Bitbucket webhook.

+As part of your CloudFormation build, make sure you tag your CloudFormation Stack with:
-REPOSITORY = `Git repo name` and
+REPOSITORY = `Repository Name`
-BRANCH = `Git branch`.
+BRANCH = `Git Branch`

-When you deploy StackJanitor by running the `sls deploy` command, you should receive a webhook endpoint output url in your terminal.

-Now, browse the webhook settings in your git repository and add the webhook enpoint.
+Your webhook endpoint will be available when you first set up your serverless app with `serverless deploy`

 ### Bitbucket